ZooBeasts/cWGAN-GP_Inverse_Design_Disordered_Waveguide_Nanophotonics/README.md

 ///////////////////////////////////////////////////////////////

 # NOTICE: All files haven't been uploaded, Access is available UPON REASONABLE REQUEST.
-All .py files will available once published, please stay tunned.
+All .py files will be available once published, please stay tuned.

 Platform: